blkdm0n/chat-application/README.md

 # chat-application

-A simple chat application using Node.js and websockets
+A simple chat application using NodeJS, ExpressJS, Socket.io, and jQuery